dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/audit-log.md

 :::note

-Audit logs are currently not supported for Microsoft Azure.
+Audit logs are currently not supported for single-tenant customers hosted on Microsoft Azure.

 :::